-Typically, Northern Lights attracts approximately 200 exhibits and 1,200 total participants from Canada’s North, all provinces and territories, and nearly 20 countries.
-In addition, about 2,000 people from the general public visit the Arts and Cultural pavilion and Trade Show over the course of the event.
+The event has grown each year since its inauguration in 2008!
+The most recent Northern Lights event held in 2020 attracted a record number of 1,600 participants and 220 exhibits!
+The event attracts participation from Canada’s North, all provinces and territories, and nearly 20 countries.
+In addition, about 2,000 people from the general public visit the Arts and Cultural Pavilion and Trade Show over the course of the event.

 Northern Lights delegates are eligible for travel discounts from a variety of partnering companies.
 For a full list of participating airlines and hotels, visit the Plan Your Stay page for more information.

-During your stay in Ottawa for Northern Lights 2018, take time to check out this exciting and vibrant city including activities surrounding arts and culture, entertainment and nightlife, museums, parks, shopping and outdoor events.
+During your stay in Ottawa for Northern Lights, take time to check out this exciting and vibrant city including activities surrounding arts and culture, entertainment and nightlife, museums, parks, shopping and outdoor events.
 To heighten your experience in Canada’s capital city, visit Ottawa Tourism for more information.

 Ottawa Tourism offers Northern Lights participants the Flash Your Badge Program, providing discounts to various attractions, restaurants, and tours in the National Capital Region.
 Just show your Northern Lights badge at any of the participating suppliers to receive your discount!